Skip to main content

 Hormonal shifts during perimenopause, particularly the drop in estrogen, directly contribute to increased insulin resistance and adverse changes in cholesterol levels.

 Low-dose testosterone therapy for women, often combined with progesterone, can address some of these metabolic disturbances.
-Testosterone helps preserve lean muscle mass, improves energy levels, and can assist in managing the changes that accompany menopause.
+Testosterone helps preserve lean muscle mass, improves energy levels, and can assist in managing the body composition changes that accompany menopause.

 What Are The Main Differences In Hormonal Optimization Protocols?